-Join us at the International Center of Photography for the launch of the fall Naomi Rosenblum ICP Talks Photographer lectures series featuring a conversation discussing the role of the image in the age of the climate crisis with world renowned photographer Edward Burtynsky and environmentalist and journalist, Bill McKibben.
-The conversation will be moderated by ICP Creative Director, David Campany, who also curated Burtynsky’s career spanning retrospective on view at ICP through September 28, 2025.
+Join us at the International Center of Photography for the launch of the fall Naomi Rosenblum ICP Talks Photographer lectures series featuring world renowned photographer Edward Burtynsky, and environmentalist and journalist Bill McKibben.
+Focussing on the role of the image in the age of the climate crisis, the conversation will be moderated by ICP Creative Director, David Campany, who also curated Burtynsky's career-spanning retrospective, The Great Acceleration, on view at ICP through September 28, 2025.

 About the Series